Whos-Who/backend/docs/Socket.Events.md

 **Success**

-- Server will emit a `game-phase-question` to the client together with the `gameState` of the intialized game back to the client, with the gamestate in the `QUESTIONS` phase
+- Server will emit a `game-next-phase` to the client together with the `gameState` of the intialized game back to the client, with the gamestate in the `QUESTIONS` phase

 **Failure**